bennettwarner/eavesarp/README.md

 # Eavesarp

+**All code by arch4ngel, Mirroring based on May 2020 pull since original repo is gone...**
 A reconnaissance tool that analyzes ARP requests to identify hosts that are likely communicating with one another, which is useful in those dreaded situations where LLMNR/NBNS aren't in use for name resolution.

 **Brought to you by:**